Colonel Redl: Plot

 Redl and Kubinyi slowly climb the ladder as career officers.
 Once they become adults, the two friends have different political ideals.
 As a Hungarian, Kubinyi slowly falls prey to the national aspirations of a Hungary free from Habsburg rule, while Redl remains fiercely patriotic and faithful to his benefactor, the Austrian Emperor.
 For Redl, his relationship with Kubinyi goes beyond friendship as Redl harbors an unrequited love for his comrade.
 When the two young men visit a brothel, Redl seems more interested in watching his friend having sex than in engaging a woman in his own room.
-Redl suppresses his attraction to Kristof, however, and transfers it, as best as he can, to Katalin, his friend's beautiful sister.
+Redl suppresses his attraction to Kristof, however, and transfers it, as best he can, to Katalin, his friend's beautiful married sister.
 Back at the academy, Alfred serves as a second in a duel between Kristof and another classmate, who is killed in the contest.
 This foolishness jeopardizes the careers of both Kubinyi and Redl, but the commanding officer, Colonel von Roden, having noted Redl's hard work and loyalty to the Emperor, arranges a promotion for him and a prized assignment in Vienna.
 In Vienna, Redl is able to renew his friendship with Katalin, who is, by then, unhappily married.
 They become lovers in spite of Katalin knowing well that it is her brother who Alfred really loves.

 Redl is assigned to a garrison serving on the Russian border.
 The discipline there is lax and Redl readily stands out as a serious-minded young officer.
-When the district commander decides to retire, Redl is recommended for the job.
+When the district commander decides to retire, Redl is recommended for the position.
 As commanding officer, he proves very demanding, working hard to reinvigorate the discipline of his outfit.
 This does not sit well with the junior officers, including Kristof, especially because they feel superior to Redl by birth.
 When Redl and Kristof have a falling out over Kristof's sloppy habits and poor performance, Kristof mocks Redl's lowly origins in conversation with other officers.